vermastutz/US-Power-Outages/README.md

   height="600"
   frameborder="0"
 ></iframe>

-The above histogram represents the empirical distribution of our test statistics with 500 permutations, the vertical red line marks the observed test statistic.

 Our observed TVD is 0.32, since that corresponds to a **p-value of 0.0**, we **reject the null hypothesis**.
 This suggests that the missingness in 'OUTAGE.DURATION' is **significantly dependent** on 'CLIMATE.CATEGORY', or, the distribution of Cliamte Category is different when Outage Duration is missing and not.